 I am excited to see where I end up income wise in the coming months because of the investments I’ve made upfront.

 Accomplishments for August

 - Reached 10,000 Pinterest followers and 5,000 Twitter followers!
-I took Pinning Perfect earlier in the summer which helped me a ton with my Pinterest strategy.
+I used Pin Practical to get me there!

 - Got my act together and put up a Hire Me page and got two new clients!

 - Invested in Acuity Scheduling so that clients or prospective clients can easily schedule time with me.